quintyboer/markup_deliverables/01_research_compendium/README.md

-# Research compendium of a simulation example based on @boulesteix_introduction_2020
+# Research compendium of a simulation example based on Boulesteix et al. (2020)

 <!-- badges: start -->
 <!-- badges: end -->